Estonia in the Eurovision Song Contest 2020

-Estonia originally planned to participate in the Eurovision Song Contest 2020 with the song "What Love Is" written by Uku Suviste and Sharon Vaughn.
+Estonia was set to be represented at the Eurovision Song Contest 2020 with the song "What Love Is" written by Uku Suviste and Sharon Vaughn.
 The song was performed by Uku Suviste.
 The Estonian broadcaster Eesti Rahvusringhääling (ERR) organised the national final Eesti Laul 2020 in order to select the Estonian entry for the 2020 contest in Rotterdam, Netherlands.
 The national final consisted of three shows: two semi-finals and a final.
 Twelve songs competed in each semi-final and six from each semi-final as determined by a jury panel and public vote qualified to the final.
 In the final, the winner was selected over two rounds of voting.
 In the first round, a jury panel and a public vote selected the top three to qualify to the superfinal.
 In the superfinal, "What Love Is" performed by Uku Suviste was selected as the winner entirely by a public vote.

 Estonia was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 14 May 2020.
 However, the contest was cancelled due to the COVID-19 pandemic.